TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

     * --snpeff_memory: for some samples SnpEff may require to use more memory (default: 3g)
     * --mapping_quality: VAFator minimum mapping quality (default: 0)
     * --base_call_quality: VAFator minimum base call quality (default: 0)
+    * --header: VCF header for reheader.
+If your VCFs are missing contigs in the header the fixed header can be passed here  (default: None)

 Output:
     * Normalized VCF file